composewell/packcheck/README.md

   to enable benchmarks, haddock, coverage, install test etc. It is a very powerful tool, can do whatever you can imagine, see full reference at the end.
-* Builds from the source distribution tar to make sure you build what you release and don't miss any file from the distribution.
+* `packcheck` creates the source distribution and builds the package from the generated tarball to make sure that you build what you release and don't miss adding a file to the distribution.
-* The most important part is that you run exact same tests, in the same way,
+* The most important part is that you can run exact same tests, in the same way, everywhere:
-  everywhere:

 | Platforms     | CI Modes      | Build Types     |
 |:-------------:|:-------------:|:---------------:|